 3. Snakes involve an extremely noteworthy space in Hindu Mythology as they are likewise thought to be the occupant of Patal Loka or Nag Loka.
 The sacred texts regard Snakes as a network; Mansa Devi the Snake Goddess is uniquely offered supplications on this day.

 Her sanctuary is situated on Bilwa Parvat on the Sivalik Hills, the southernmost Himalayan chain.
-It is said goddess Manasa Devi showed from the brain of Lord Shiva.
+It is said the goddess Manasa Devi showed from the brain of Lord Shiva.
 She is likewise said to be the sister of snake Vasuki.
-It is said as the leader of the brain; Manasa Devi satisfies the honest to goodness wants of her aficionados.
+It is said as the leader of the brain; Manasa Devi satisfies the honest-to-goodness wants of her aficionados.